lainaterpstra/lainaterpstra.github.io/homework/startup-matchmaker/readme.txt

 1) Set the image as a background CSS style:
 2) To round the button's corners, look up the border-radius CSS property
 3) Use the "rgba" color value to set the see-thru background of the "Meet your Match" element

+———

+the witch?
+pioneer works/ red hook
+spectacle theatre

+check in and edit Playlist!!
+Email people to get Monday shift covered!